10 Unusual Words With Beautiful Meanings

 Have you ever wanted to describe a feeling or phenomenon, but been at a loss at to what word to use?

-All too often we can get stuck in a rut using the same words over and over.
+All too often we can get stuck in a rut using the same words over and over, and there are even some words missing from the English language that we desperately need.
 By failing to make good use of the wide vocabulary available to us, we miss out on the communicative impact of the most beautiful words that different global languages have to offer to us.

 To give you some inspiration, we’ve compiled a list of some unusual words with beautiful meanings – do any of these words fit the bill for something you have tried to describe?

 One of the most beautiful words in the English language, and one that is very rarely used is ‘serendipity’.

 You may have heard this word before, but do you know what it means?